 About the Digital Dickens Notes Project

-This project is directed by Anna Gibson, assistant professor of English at Duquesne University.
-Funding and support for this project has generously provided by Duquesne University, the Wimmer Family Foundation, Duquesne’s NEH Endowment fund, the Duke Ph.D.
+Funding and support for this project have been generously provided by Duquesne University, the Wimmer Family Foundation, Duquesne’s NEH Endowment fund, the Duke Ph.D.
 Lab, and NINES funding for DHSI.
-My thanks also to the Pierpont Morgan Library, home of the Our Mutual Friend manuscript.
+We are grateful for collaboration from the Pierpont Morgan Library, home of the Our Mutual Friend manuscript.

 For more information about this project, please contact us at mail [AT] dickensnotes.com.